TosbackCgusBridge-Bot/CGUs-versions/Bestbuy/Privacy Policy.md

 Best Buy does not sell, rent or trade your personal information to third parties.

-Best Buy Co., Inc. is the parent company of the Best Buy Companies ("Best Buy"), and as such, if you provide information to any of the businesses, stores or Web sites owned or operated by Best Buy, this information may be combined or shared among current or future Best Buy Co., Inc. entities, including affiliates and subsidiaries.
+Best Buy Co., Inc. is the parent company of the Best Buy Companies ("Best Buy"), and as such, if you provide information to any of the businesses, stores or websites owned or operated by Best Buy, this information may be combined or shared among current or future Best Buy Co., Inc. entities, including affiliates and subsidiaries.

 We may share your information with third parties to perform services on our behalf such as: